Philip Harris, Baron Harris of Peckham: Harris Federation academies

 He has contributed extensively to education and as a result, many schools and colleges (such as Harris Manchester College, Oxford) bear his name.
 Through the Harris Federation, many secondary schools in South London have received Harris donations.
-In the London Borough of Croydon, he helped to found the Harris City Technology College, Harris Academy South Norwood and Harris Academy Merton, Harris Academy Purley, Harris Academy Chafford Hundred, Harris Academy Peckham although many local residents are angered that the original name of the Harris Girls' Academy East Dulwich, Stanley Technical High School, was dropped in place of the Harris name.
+In the London Borough of Croydon, he helped to found the Harris City Technology College, Harris Academy South Norwood and Harris Academy Merton, Harris Academy Purley, Harris Academy Chafford Hundred, Harris Academy Peckham although many local residents are angered that the original name of the Harris Academy South Norwood, Stanley Technical High School, was dropped in place of the Harris name.

 In recent years, the forced change to academy status has placed additional schools under the management of the Harris Federation despite considerable opposition from Boards of Governors and parents.

 Personal life

 Sunday Times Rich List

-Harris ranked 206th in the Sunday Times Rich List 2006, with an estimated wealth of £285m.
+Harris ranked 206th in the Sunday Times Rich List, with an estimated wealth of £285m.

 Honours

 Harris was knighted in 1985.
 He was made a life peer as Baron Harris of Peckham, in the London Borough of Southwark on 11 January 1996.

-His wife, Lady Pauline, was created a Dame Commander of the Order of the British Empire (DBE) in 2004.
+His wife, Pauline, was created a Dame Commander of the Order of the British Empire (DBE) in 2004.